How Userpilot Analytics Helps You Drive Product Growth With Powerful User Insights

 For starters, you can look at the overview of their live performance, with a breakdown of how many of your checklists are live, how many of them have been seen, how many completed – and how many dismissed.

 Want to get into more details?
 No problem.
-You can filter the checklists analytics by individual user segments.
+You can filter the checklist analytics by individual user segments.

 Segment filters also work in the individual view, so that you can look at how each of them engages with a particular checklist.
 You can go even more granular, and look at each of the tasks in each of them, and even individual users who completed them.

 For a slightly more general view of the performance of individual checklists, you can head to the Checklist Effectiveness table.